What is a Data Breach? 7 Most Common Causes of Data Breach

 It can even be caused by accidental exposition.
 Regardless of the method, the result is the same: illegal intrusion into data that poses risks of breaching the confidentiality, security, and integrity of individuals or organizations.

-Data breaches can represent serious financial losses, product loss reputations, legal responsibilities and fines by regulatory authorities especially when the affected data include personally identifiable information (PII), financial records or intellectual property.
+Data breaches can represent serious financial losses, product loss reputations, legal responsibilities, and fines by regulatory authorities, especially when the affected data include personally identifiable information (PII), financial records, or intellectual property.

-7 Most Common Causes of Data Breach
+7 Most Common Causes of Data Breach with Solutions

 Below are the 7 Most Common Causes of Data Breach: